1960–61 Silver Hut expedition: Nepal and the Silver Hut base

-The expedition gathered in Kathmandu in September 1960, destination the Rolwaling Valley; reputed to be a Yeti stronghold and where Shipton with Ward and the Sherpa Sen Tenzing had photographed the footprint in 1951.
+The expedition gathered in Kathmandu in September 1960, destined for the Rolwaling Valley.
+The valley was reputed to be a Yeti stronghold and was the location where mountaineers Eric Shipton and Michael Ward, along with the Sherpa Sen Tenzing, had photographed alleged Yeti footprints in 1951.
 At the end of October the expedition went via the 19000 ft Tashi Laptsa Pass to the Khumbu region.
-Norman Hardie led a party of 310 Nepali porters with parts of the hut, the laboratory equipment and winter supplies.
-He set up a base at the village of Changmatang near the entrance to the Mingbo Valley.
+New Zealand mountaineer Norman Hardie led a party of 310 Nepali porters with parts of the hut, the laboratory equipment, and winter supplies.
+He set up a base at the village of Changmatang, near the entrance to the Mingbo Valley.

 Research accommodation was in the prefabricated Silver Hut and an adjacent tent.
-The Silver Hut was six meters long and three meters wide with a panoramic view from windows at the laboratory end.
+The Silver Hut was six meters long and three meters wide, with a panoramic view from windows at the laboratory end.
 The setting was spectacular, between the "vertiginous walls" of Ama Dablam and behind them the cirque of steep ice and rock of the Mingbo La.
-A kerosene stove separated the living-space with eight bunks and a dining table from the laboratory with a bicycle ergometer and equipment benches.
+A kerosene stove separated the living space, with eight bunks and a dining table, from the laboratory, with a bicycle ergometer and equipment benches.